FREQUENTLY ASKED QUESTIONS

 PROJECT TIMELINES

-Work to complete the improvements at Glenmore Trail, Southland Drive, Anderson Road & Bow Bottom Trail, and the Ivor Strong Bridge began in Summer 2023 and is ongoing.
-Construction in these areas is currently expected to continue through the 2027 construction season.
+Construction for the remaining Improvement Areas (Ivor Strong Bridge, Anderson Road & Bow Bottom Trail, Southland Drive, and Glenmore Trail) began in Summer 2023, and is ongoing with work expected to continue through the 2027 construction season.

 MAINTENANCE & TRAFFIC IMPACTS